janfeddersen-wq/glm_awsomify_proxy/README.md

 [Estimate Token Count from Message Content]
     ↓
 > 120k tokens? → Route to Synthetic API → Fails? → Route to Z.ai API
     ↓
+[Check for Image Content]
+    ↓
+Has images? → Route to Synthetic API with Qwen Vision Model
+    ↓
 < 120k tokens? → [Check if all Cerebras keys rate-limited]
     ↓                                    ↓